 Pulse pulls together hundreds of sounds to make each soundscape, which are tagged by key, tempo, instrument, tone, and a litany of other distinguishing factors, to match what’s going on in the game.
 During solitary, exploratory moments, it will compile some slower, relaxed music, and the tempo will pick up when you’re more active or in danger.

 “If you start to walk toward a building, we will often start to introduce more melodic phrases — I think it’s fairly seamless — and what variations of the melodies will play, obviously, is randomized,” Weir said.

 In addition to separately recording an actual soundtrack album, 65days also worked with Weir to help produce the musical components that Pulse uses to generate the game’s dynamic music.
 In addition to sounds extrapolated from the soundtrack itself, the band went back into the studio and worked with Weir to create unique sounds that might not fit into a conventional song, but make sense in a soundscape.
 For example, Shrewsbury suspended a guitar horizontally and attached an EBow, an electronic pick that vibrates strings, to activate strings in ways you never could by hand.

-The guitar on the “Red Parallax” song on the album is a blend of somebody actually fretting the guitar with that.
-It’s mixed with someone normally playing the guitar so it doesn’t sound as unique … but it has that otherworldly whine to it.
+The guitar on the “Red Parallax” song on the album is a blend of somebody actually fretting the

 One soundtrack, but an infinite number of scores